NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/Floorbell.md

 **Bulk** 1; **Size** med
 **Usage** held-in-one-hand

 This surprisingly sturdy 3-foot-by-3-foot clay tile resembles a thick pressure plate.
 It can support up to 500 pounds of weight atop it before it is destroyed.
-The _floorbell_'s nature is obvious at a glance, but mundane or magical means can obscure or camouflage the tile (such as by covering it in scattered leaves or by casting an [[Spells/Illusory Object|Illusory Object]] spell) to make it harder to detect.
+The _floorbell_'s nature is obvious at a glance, but mundane or magical means can obscure or camouflage the tile (such as by covering it in scattered leaves or by casting an [[Illusory Object|Illusory Object]] spell) to make it harder to detect.

 * * *